WWDT-CD

-WWDT-CD, virtual channel 43 (UHF digital channel 30), is a low-power, Class A Telemundo owned-and-operated television station serving Fort Myers, Florida, United States that is licensed to Naples.
+WWDT-CD (channel 43) is a low-power, Class A television station licensed Naples, Florida, United States, serving as the Fort Myers area's outlet for the Spanish-language network Telemundo.
 The station is owned by the Telemundo Station Group subsidiary of NBCUniversal.
 WWDT-CD's studios are located on South Tamiami Trail in Bonita Springs, and its transmitter is located between Old 41 Road and Michael G. Rippe Parkway south of Fort Myers.

 Sale to NBCUniversal

 On December 4, 2017, NBCUniversal's Telemundo Station Group announced its purchase of ZGS Communications' 13 television stations, including WWDT-CD.
 The sale was completed on February 1, 2018.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: